PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 ----------
 * Using feathery broom and dust pan (located behind kitchen) sweep dirt into piles
 * Try to sweep slowly to not kick up too much dust
-* Pick all leaves and add to mulch piles
+* Pick all leaves and add to mulch pile
-* Pick any remaining dirt in a dust pan and add to dust bucket
+* Pick any remaining dirt in a dust pan and add to compost bucket
 * Sweep stairs starting from top and working downwards (check below for people)

 Sweep Front and Back Porch